jpabadir/pace-c/functional-requirements-v1.md

 FR16.
 Mentees, Mentors, and Admins will be able to logout of their account, to which they will return to the index of the mentorship portal, where they can login, create an account, retrieve their password, or register an organization.

 ## 2) Peer Testing #2
 FR17.
-The admin will decide how to host the Mentorship form. (either publicly, or internally through email invite)
+The admin will decide how to host the Mentorship form. (either publicly, or internally through email invite).

 FR18.
 The form will be dynamic in the way that admins can edit the fields of the form to suit their needs.